 Site Design Trade-offs

 These findings have shed light on factors that play into the health of created marshes in the FRE, but they by no means provide a simple formula to ensure their success.
 In part this is due to the dynamic and unpredictable nature of the system, but also the complexity of building and sustaining sites that are resilient to numerous stressors simultaneously.
-This study has discussed a subset of these stressors (grazing, wave erosion, sea level rise, invasive species) and there are numerous others that were not explored (e.g., log debris, geofluvial processes, pollution).
+This study has discussed a subset of these stressors (i.e., grazing, wave erosion, sea-level rise, invasive species) and there are numerous others that were not explored (e.g., log debris, geofluvial processes, pollution).
 The challenge for those designing, implementing, and managing these marshes is that mitigation strategies often differ and or even conflict among stressors, and therefore design trade-offs regularly occur (Table 1).

 Table 2.
 Examples of potential pros and cons of various created tidal marsh design elements